Police violence, abiding grief for China families of missing on Malaysia jet

 "Honestly, I can't endure this," she said.
 "My life has completely changed, I can't manage to work anymore."

-Most family members visit the representative office at least once a week, some traveling for hours, they said, in the hope of a shred of information.
+Most family members visit the representative office at least once a week, some travelling for hours, they said, in the hope of a shred of information.

 Like Cheng, many of them have quit their jobs.